mrciolino/wiki-backup/timeline.md

 - The party returns to Kaltrosar Bay (I dont remember why, i think this ends with it burning down again).
 - Achilles joins the party.
 He tries to steal their dicks so the party kills him.
 They bring him back to life and then he joins after settling down.
 - The party visits the Library dimension for the first time.
+- Achilles finds his own autobiograpy which to the rest of the party is clearly filled with lies about various great deeds achilles claims he did.
+It also says that he dies which scares him.
 - The party finds assassination note mountain in the library dimension.
 - The party meets the tree of knowledge.
 Bazzvrah hires Mort to assassinate the tree for 1 gold, but after the tree slaps Mort down, Bazzvrah asks for his gold back and Mort cancels the contract.
 - The tree has two guardians, Jigglypuff and Starfox.